christsven/H.E.A.T/factions/NSPR Volunteer Rifle Contingent.md

 ![kamikaze drone](ressources/kamikaze.excalidraw.png)

+Bravo drones, or colloquially also called "Muruniiduks" or "lawn mowers" due to their engine sound, are a domestic drone design used as loitering ammunition.

-A domestic drone design used as loitering ammunition.
-While not as advanved as similar drone designs, the Bravo drone was developed to be cheap in production and does not require many high-tech parts.
-The drones are said to be of mixed quality, but due to them being used in a kamikaze drone, they are only expected to fly once anyway.
+While not as advanved as similar drones of professional armies, the Bravo drone was developed to be cheap in production and does not require many high-tech parts.
+The drones are said to be of mixed quality, but due to them being used in a kamikaze role, they are only expected to fly once anyway.

 | Bravo UAV |  <img src="/factions/nato-symbols/opfor/attack-drone-offmap.excalidraw.png" align="right" alt="Loitering ammunition" height=30 width=auto></img> |
 | :---- | ---- |